Presteigne: Second World War

 During the 1930s, the Ministry of Labour opened a work camp for long-term unemployed young men.
 Many of the inmates came from the crisis-hit coal mining, steel and heavy industry communities of South Wales.
 Presteigne was one of a number of Instructional Centres created by the Ministry, and it also had a satellite camp in Shobdon, Herefordshire.
 By 1938, the Ministry had 38 Instructional Centres across Britain.
 The camp was situated in Slough Lane near Hill Farm and is now a small private housing site.
 Land owned by Capt Lewis RN, of Clatterbrune House, was used to hold first Italian and then German POW's during the Second World War and is now the home of Presteigne St. Andrews Football Club.

 Art and culture

 The town has become a local cultural centre.
-It hosts 2 indigenous festivals.
-First, the oddly named Sheep Music Festival dedicated to contemporary music; and the Presteigne Festival of Music and the Arts which casts a broader cultural net.
+It hosts two indigenous festivals.
+First, the Sheep Music Festival dedicated to contemporary music; and the Presteigne Festival of Music and the Arts which casts a broader cultural net.
 It attracts composers of the calibre of Ian Wilson.

 The town has an award-winning museum - The Judge's Lodging - created from the disused Shire Hall and re-opened by Robert Hardy in 1997.
 The Church of St Andrew permanently houses a 16th-century Flemish Tapestry.
-Presteigne was also host to the World's first competitive electric bicycle race.
+Presteigne was also host to the world's first competitive electric bicycle race.